 - parents of young children

 - household contacts of people with lowered immunity.

-Chickenpox is more severe in adults and can cause serious and even fatal illness in immunosuppressed individuals of any age.
 Chickenpox can also cause shingles (herpes zoster) in later life.

-For further assistance, please contact your local doctor, community health centre or nearest public health unit.
+For further assistance, please contact your local doctor, community health centre, or nearest public health unit.

 Heymann, D., ed.2015.
 Control of Communicable Diseases Manual, 20th edition.
 Washington, DC: American Public Health Association, pp669-675.